sallu93/Pokemon-Go-App-analysis/README.md

 # Pokemon Go!
-App analysis using Web Analytics and Machine learning
+App analysis using Web scraping and Machine learning

 In this project, we tried to understand the success of the game app Pokemon Go, using the programming language Python.